BrailleRapSP/BrailleRapSP/docs/assemblage.rst

 Collage de la caisse bois
 --------------------------
-.. seealso:: This is a simple note.
+..
+Note:: This is a simple note.
 Other inline directive may be included but not al of them.

 **seealso** note.
 Other inline directive may be included